ZiyaAkhundov/Nest-js-Authentication-system/README.md

-# Authenctication System
+# Authentication System

 ## Overview

-This project is a Authenctication System built using NestJS, a progressive Node.js framework, and Prisma, an ORM for database management.
+This project is an Authentication System built using NestJS, a progressive Node.js framework, and Prisma, an ORM for database management.
 The system includes a robust authentication mechanism to ensure secure access to the application.

 ## Features

 - User Registration and Login
-- JWT-based Authentication
+- Session-based Authentication (using Redis)
 - Database Management with Prisma
+- **Email Notifications for Security Events**:
+  - Account Deactivation
+  - Password Reset
+  - Password Change
+  - Account Verification

 ## Technologies Used

 - **NestJS**: A framework for building efficient, reliable, and scalable server-side applications.
 - **Prisma**: An ORM for database management, providing a type-safe API for interacting with the database.
 - **PostgreSQL**: The database used for storing user and project data.
+- **Redis**: Used for session management, providing fast and secure handling of user sessions.
 - **TypeScript**: The primary language for development, providing type safety and modern JavaScript features.

 ## Getting Started